Ludwig Rabus: Life

-In Ulm Rabus standardised teaching, held inspections, introduced liturgical books, and supported Andreae in his efforts towards the Swabian Concord.
+In Ulm, Rabus standardised teaching, held inspections, introduced liturgical books, and supported Andreae in his efforts towards the Swabian Concord.
 He died there.

 Works

 Rabus began to work on a selective Protestant martyrology in the late 1540s, as the Interim began to affect churches in his region.
 A Latin version appeared in 1552.

 The German Historien der Heyligen appeared in six volumes (completed 1557), published at Strasbourg by Samuel Emmel.
 It is framed as a universal history.
 The first volume begins with Abel and discusses biblical stories and martyrs of the Early Christian Church; it uses Eusebius of Caesarea as a source.
 In the following five books around 70 martyrologies are given.
-He dedicated his book of martyrology to the Strasbourg council; as well as to Christoph, Duke of Württemberg.
+He dedicated his book of martyrology to Christoph, Duke of Württemberg and the Strasbourg council.